ACT-CV - Computer Vision for Cognitive Modeling

 -

-an object matching demo that uses cross-correlations to find the KDE/MS Windows folder symbol on the screen and moves the mouse to one of them.
+object matching demo that uses cross-correlations to find the KDE/MS Windows folder symbol on the screen and moves the mouse to one of them.

 -

-a line finder using the function
+line finder using the function

-cvHoughLines2 from OpenCV
+from OpenCV

 -

-an optical flow demo that computes the flow using consecutive images.
+optical flow demo that computes the flow using consecutive images.
 The demo is intended for car driving scenarios.
 The flow can be used to detect whether the current egocentric direction (indicated by a focus on the screen) matches the heading of the virtual camera.

 The package consists of four elements: